How do you approach the controversy of Waite's swapping the positions of Justice and Strength?

 To me, it is not a controversy.
 For most Tarot reading purposes the positions of those two cards make no difference.
 But as far as the delineation of the spiritual path is concerned they do.

 Karma is a spiritual law.
 It is the law of Cause and Effect and thus it must be addressed somewhere in the first half of the Major Arcana.
 It is right here in Justice.

 With the Hermit’s light, attention, and introspection, we begin to analyze life and begin questioning things.

 The Hermit is looking at the card Justice, to his right and questioning: has it been a fair game so far?
 If so, at a particularly ripe time in the soul’s journey, we move forward and skip to Strength.
 If not; if we committed a transgression that generated an emotional burden between two or more souls we then enter the Wheel of Fortune and come back to pay, as well as receive, by allowing others to pay us, and restore balance by doing justice.
 Notice that the wheel sits on a stream of water: emotion.

 (There is also self-karma; when the self-inflicting pain of the Devil is so strong that we transgress against ourselves.
 Profound martyrdom or suicide are examples.)

 But karma or, cause and effect, does not relate only to transgressions that impinge on our and others’ free will, it also relates to accomplishment.
 The soul has a plan prior to incarnating.
 The measure of success is shown by the card The Chariot.

 The result of paying karma successfully is a forward movement in spiritual learning and development, rather than cycling back to try again and “do it right”.
-This type of cycle can be seen within one lifetime when we realize we want to make amends to those we harmed, or do something good to ourselves that we failed to do earlier in life; or it can apply to multiple lifetimes, when the harm was so great that we were not able to make amends and thus must reincarnate in order to do so.
+This type of cycle can be seen within one lifetime when we realize we want to make amends to those we harmed or do something good to ourselves that we failed to do earlier in life, or it can apply to multiple lifetimes when the harm was so great that we were not able to make amends and thus must reincarnate in order to do so.